Epic Games v. Google: Background

-Legal action

-In initiating the lawsuits against Google and Apple, Epic did not seek monetary damages but instead was "seeking injunctive relief to allow fair competition in these two key markets that directly affect hundreds of millions of consumers and tens of thousands, if not more, of third-party app developers."
-In comments on social media the next day, Sweeney said that they undertook the actions as "we're fighting for the freedom of people who bought smartphones to install apps from sources of their choosing, the freedom for creators of apps to distribute them as they choose, and the freedom of both groups to do business directly.
-The primary opposing argument is: 'Smartphone markers can do whatever they want.'
-This as an awful notion.[sic]
-We all have rights, and we need to fight to defend our rights against whoever would deny them."
-While Epic had focused on whether Apple held a monopoly on iOS devices in that trial, Epic instead argued that Google used aggressive deal-making with partners as to maintain the strength of the Google Play Store within the Android operating system.
+In initiating the lawsuits against Google and Apple, Epic did not seek monetary damages but instead sought "injunctive relief to allow fair competition in these two key markets that directly affect hundreds of millions of consumers and tens of thousands, if not more, of third-party app developers."
+In comments on social media, Sweeney said "we're fighting for the freedom of people who bought smartphones to install apps from sources of their choosing, the freedom for creators of apps to distribute them as they choose, and the freedom of both groups to do business directly.
+The primary opposing argument is: 'Smartphone makers can do whatever they want.'
+This as an awful notion.We all have rights, and we need to fight to defend our rights against whoever would deny them."

-Google, in response to the lawsuit, stated to The Verge that "For game developers who choose to use the Play Store, we have consistent policies that are fair to developers and keep the store safe for users.
+In its specific claim against Google, Epic argued that the company used aggressive deal-making with partners to maintain the dominance of the Google Play Store.
+In response to the lawsuit, Google stated to The Verge that "For game developers who choose to use the Play Store, we have consistent policies that are fair to developers and keep the store safe for users.
 While Fortnite remains available on Android, we can no longer make it available on Play because it violates our policies.
 However, we welcome the opportunity to continue our discussions with Epic and bring Fortnite back to Google Play."
 Google also distanced itself from the Apple case, asserting that the Android operating system does not have the same single storefront restriction as Apple's iOS, and thus allows different Android phone manufacturers to bundle different storefronts and apps as they desire.
-Google said they are negotiating with Epic Games far differently from Apple in their case.
+Google said they negotiated with Epic Games far differently than Apple did.